-For brevity sake, we have focused here on three specific questions you should address concerning a practice you ay be considering to acquire before you finalize the purchase of your dental or medical practice.
+For brevity's sake, we have focused here on three specific questions you should address concerning a practice you may be considering acquiring before you finalize the purchase of your dental or medical practice.

 Does the practice support YOUR vision?

-For every successful dental / medical practice business there is a vision driven by passion and integrity – whether providing utmost patient care, controlling all aspects of treatment delivery, or attending to volume walk-in patients it is imperative that you properly assess what makes the practice you are considering to buy operate as it does; and, more importantly, is that where you see yourself?
-Remember, you are considering taking over an on-going business.
+For every successful dental/medical practice business there is a vision-driven by passion and integrity – whether providing utmost patient care, controlling all aspects of treatment delivery, or attending to volume walk-in patients it is imperative that you properly assess what makes the practice you are considering to buy operate as it does; and, more importantly, is that where you see yourself?
+Remember, you are considering taking over an ongoing business.
 The ultimate goal is to take this business to the next level and beyond.
 To do so, you must first capture its goodwill, its mode of operation, to absorb all the good aspects and improve upon them.
-In doing so you must come to terms with your own treatment “focus”, degree of treatment planning and your own financial goals.
-So, in many ways, the first step comes from within — knowing what style of dental / medical practice suites YOU best.
+In doing so you must come to terms with your treatment “focus”, degree of treatment planning, and your own financial goals.
+So, in many ways, the first step comes from within — knowing what style of dental/medical practice suits YOU best.
 Once done – go and buy yourself a dental/medical practice – success awaits!

 Will the existing patients continue returning to the practice?

-The Achilles heel, as it were, to any successful healthcare practice sale is the proper transfer of patient confidence, goodwill, case acceptance and continuity of care.
-Let’s face it, if all the patients, staff and referral sources were guaranteed to remain in place there truly would be little to no risk in these transactions.
-With that advance knowledge, the real task in any acquisition becomes to assess the state and risks of such transfer.
-Many aspects are in play – the length of time the practice has been established, the willingness of the seller to assist and take an active role in such patient transfer, a well designed letter of introduction, the length of time staffers have been working at the practice, whether staff would remain after sale, the overall treatment philosophy of buyer and seller, and other facets of the dental practice to be acquired.
-Here is where there is a wide divergence between brokers in the dental / medical practice brokerage arena.
-You need to assess the motivation of the broker representing the seller – whether his sole interest and focus is in squeezing the last dollar from the sale or in providing you suggestions, and even well-intentioned advice which makes your process easier.
-With a lifetime of successful transactions, Lou Bermudez, sets himself apart from all other brokers, and is one of the premiere practice brokers in the country, he will guide you through
+The Achilles heel, as it were, to any successful healthcare practice sale is the proper transfer of patient confidence, goodwill, case acceptance, and continuity of care.
+Let’s face it, if all the patients, staff, and referral sources were guaranteed to remain in place there truly would be little to no risk in these transactions.
+With that advanced knowledge, the real task in any acquisition becomes to assess the state and risks of such transfer.
+Many aspects are in play – the length of time the practice has been established, the willingness of the seller to assist and take an active role in such patient transfer, a well-designed letter of introduction, the length of time staffers have been working at the practice, whether staff would remain after the sale, the overall treatment philosophy of buyer and seller, and other facets of the dental practice to be acquired.
+Here is where there is a wide divergence between brokers in the dental/medical practice brokerage arena.
+You need to assess the motivation of the broker representing the seller – whether his sole interest and focus is in squeezing the last dollar from the sale or in providing you suggestions, and even well-intentioned advice that makes your process easier.
+With a lifetime of successful transactions, Lou Bermudez sets himself apart from all other brokers, and is one of the premier practice brokers in the country, he will guide you through

 the purchase or sale of your practice each step of the way.
-Whether negotiating favorable lease terms, discussing staff transition, designing a letter of introduction or referring the parties to the right lender, Lou is a broker whose focus is on providing guidance based on his extensive experience.
-And the ultimate proof is that all of listings brokered by Mr. Bermudez result in win-win scenarios wherein BOTH buyer and seller achieve their objectives.
+Whether negotiating favorable lease terms, discussing staff transition, designing a letter of introduction, or referring the parties to the right lender, Lou is a broker whose focus is on providing guidance based on his extensive experience.
+And the ultimate proof is that all of the listings brokered by Mr. Bermudez result in win-win scenarios wherein BOTH buyers and seller achieve their objectives.